+In late summer and fall, hurricanes often threaten US businesses.
 For many MSPs, data backup and recovery, as well as disaster response and preparedness, are vital services for ensuring client networks and systems remain safe and available.
-This year, however, the definition of disaster is evolving.
-Many companies were caught unaware by a slow-rolling pandemic that seems like it may never end.
-In its wake, the coronavirus set off a series of other disasters, from supply chain disruptions to widespread unemployment and an abrupt shift to remote work that has put even more strain on overtaxed IT departments.
+However, the definition of disaster is evolving.
+Many companies were caught unaware by a slow-rolling pandemic.
+In its wake, the coronavirus set off a series of other disasters, from supply chain disruptions to widespread labor shortages and an abrupt shift to remote work that has put even more strain on overtaxed IT departments.

 Emphasize the importance of business continuity.
 If systems, servers, or data aren’t available, business grinds to a halt.
 The costs quickly compound if companies can’t get back up and running right away.
 Business continuity comprises the planning and preparation needed to ensure an organization will have the ability to perform its critical business functions following an emergency.